 Sperm quality and quantity may limit conception rates.

-In mares, there is age-related progressive degeneration of the uterine lining, which is responsible for the exchange of nutrients from mare to fetus.
+In mares, there is age-related progressive degeneration of the uterine lining.

 The eggs produced by the ovaries are less fertile.